AmmarAteeq/Effect-of-COVID-19-Induced-Lockdown-on-Mental-Wellbeing-of-Students-Attending-Online-Classes-/README.md

 Please do not forget to download below files in your system folder where .rmd is running:
 1. ieee.csl
 2. citation.bibliography
 3. Survey and Survey Questions excel sheets
 4. covid19.jfif

+Our study's website is on the url -> https://sidraaaziz.wixsite.com/projectpandemic

+Thank you.